Luis Arraez Player Props: Marlins vs. Phillies

 Luis Arraez At The Plate

-- He has scored in four games this season (40.0%), but has had no multi-run games.
+- He has scored in four of 11 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.